reifjulian/reifjulian.github.io/guide.md

     ├── manuscript.tex
     ├── figures
     └── tables
 ```

-The top level of a project directory should always contain at least two folders. `analysis` includes all relevant scripts, data, and results.
-When the project is complete, a copy of `analysis` can serve as a standalone replication package.
-(All you have to change is where the project global points to.) `paper` contains manuscript files.
+When you are ready to update the paper, copy `analysis/results/figures` and `analysis/results/tables` to `paper`. `paper` contains manuscript files.
 Additional documents such as literature references can be stored there or in a separate folder at the top of project directory.

-The analysis folder contains three subfolders. `analysis/scripts` stores all necessary scripts and libraries to run the entire project analysis from beginning to end. `analysis/data` includes all data, both raw and processed. `analysis/results` contains all final output, including tables and figures.

 ### Libraries